Green Sheet Proposal Submission Deadlines:

 What happens if I can't finish my Green Sheet project?

-In the rare cases that a student cannot or does not successfully complete an approved Green Sheet project, the student must generate a new Course Change Request to remove Honors from the course and submit that CCR to L&S Academic Deans Services.
+In the rare cases that a student cannot or does not successfully complete an approved Green Sheet project, the student must generate a new Course Change Request to remove Honors from the course and submit that CCR to your college or school’s academic deans office (typically L&S Academic Deans Services).
 Honors should be removed before the student receives a final letter grade.